jameswylde/openai-chatgpt-terminal/readme.md

 ### Description

-Simple python implementation of OpenAI's ChatGPT intergrated into your shell, leveraging natural language processing and low temperature parameters for focused responses from ChatGPT.

-The interaction can be either calling ChatGPT from shell for one off questions, or entering into an interactive chat with ChatGPT.
+Simple python implementation of OpenAI's ChatGPT intergrated into your shell - interaction can be either calling genie from shell for one off questions, or entering into an interactive chat with genie.

 ### Dependencies